MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

     ```
 This can take several minutes.

-## 4. Create a declaration file for custom .NET assemblies (optional)
+## Task 4: Create a declaration file for custom .NET assemblies (optional)

 If your solution contains .NET interoperability code and control add-ins, you can create a file that contains the declarations to the assemblies.
 This file will be used when you convert the C/AL TXT files to AL in the next step.
 Alternatively, after the conversion, you will have to manually add the declarations to objects that use the assemblies.